Saqqara: Archaeology

+death in 1881.
+Under the remaining Directors in the 1900s, Gaston Maspero and Jacques de Morgan the focus at Saqqara, as in the rest of Egypt, was on uncovering monuments in support of tourism.

+Alessandro Barsanti excavated here between 1899 and 1901.

+Saqqara was excavated between 1905 and 1914 by James Edward Quibell.
+One of the excavation reports was delayed until 1927.
+Cecil Mallaby Firth, collaborating with Quibell, excavated at the site in the 1920s until his death.

+The Egypt Exploration Society worked at Saqqara, primarily in North Saqqara, in the 1950s and 1960s with excavations led by Walter B. Emery, Geoffrey T. Martin, and Harry Smith.

-Recent Discoveries
+Recent discoveries

 2010s

 During routine excavations in 2011 at the dog catacomb in Saqqara necropolis, an excavation team led by Salima Ikram and an international team of researchers led by Paul Nicholson of Cardiff University uncovered almost eight million animal mummies at the burial site next to the sacred temple of Anubis.
 It is thought that the mummified animals, mostly dogs, were intended to pass on the prayers of their owners to their deities.

 In July 2018, a German-Egyptian research team headed by Ramadan Badry Hussein of the University of Tübingen reported the discovery of an extremely rare gilded burial mask that probably dates from the Saite-Persian period in a partly damaged wooden coffin.
 The last time a similar mask was found was in 1939.
 The eyes were covered with obsidian, calcite, and black hued gemstone possibly onyx.
 "The finding of this mask could be called a sensation.
 Very few masks of precious metal have been preserved to the present day, because the tombs of most Ancient Egyptian dignitaries were looted in ancient times." said Hussein.

 In September 2018, several dozen cache of mummies dating 2,000 years back were found by a team of Polish archaeologists led by Kamil Kuraszkiewicz from the Faculty of Oriental Studies of the University of Warsaw.
 The Polish-Egyptian expedition works under the auspices of the Polish Centre of Mediterranean Archaeology University of Warsaw.
 Investigations were carried out for over two decades in the area to the west of the Djoser Pyramid.
 The most important discoveries include the tomb of vizier Merefnebef with a funerary chapel decorated with multi-colored reliefs, which was uncovered in 1997. as well as the tomb of courtier Nyankhnefertem uncovered in 2003.
 The expedition also explored two necropoles.
 Archaeologists revealed several dozen graves of noblemen from the period of the 6th Dynasty, dating to the 24th–21st century BC, and 500 graves of indigent people dating approximately to the 6th century BC – 1st century AD.
 Most of the bodies were poorly preserved and all organic materials, including the wooden caskets, had decayed.
 The tombs discovered most recently (in 2018) form part of the younger, so-called Upper Necropolis.